vcg3rd/todo.txt-painless-recurring/README.md

 * recur and ice_recur require a second file to sit in the same directory, and all three are 5-10 years old.
 Maybe that's OK for a Ruby and Perl script but todo.txt itself's latest version is 08/2020.

 ## My Solution
 After coming back every year or so and trying to get any of them to work, and failing, I finally asked myself how would I implement this with what I have?
-We'll the only add-on I use is the original author's, Gina, [add and do](https://github.com/todotxt/todo.txt-cli/blob/addons/.todo.actions.d/addx).
+Well the only add-on I use is the original author's, Gina, [add and do](https://github.com/todotxt/todo.txt-cli/blob/addons/.todo.actions.d/addx).
 With this add-on sitting in my .todo.actions.d directory, the answer was simple.
 I already have this in my .bashrc:

 ```
 export TODOTXT_DEFAULT_ACTION=ls